Natural photos of children - or not?

 A blurred photo of my boy hurtling through the trees at freight train speed speaks volumes more about who he was back then than a close-up of his face.

 After all this observation of the moment, you’ll find yourself noticing more and more picture-worthy scenes.

 Then instead of your kid getting pissed off because you keep interrupting his play to get him to look at you and smile, your husband will be getting pissed off because you keep wanting to stop the car to get out and take a photo of the way the light is falling on that hill, or how the sun’s just setting over those buildings and making the roofs sparkle.

 * "LOADED LIKE A FREIGHT TRAIN ..." ???
 Eh?

 Ummm.
 From this.
 Below.
 (But if you knew this already, please can we be best friends?)

 He MAY have heard me playing GnR a few gazillion times ...

-Have a read of my free eBook on "5 Secrets to Taking Fabulous Family Photos - Even with your Phone" and find out how to banish the Death Stare of Doom and Silly Simper forever!
+Have a read of my free guide, "5 Secrets to Taking Fabulous Family Photos - Even with your Phone", and find out how to banish the Death Stare of Doom and Silly Simper forever!